The Royal College of Physicians (RCP) invites you to the Harveian Oration, one of the oldest and most significant events in our calendar.

-While only RCP fellows can book for dinner, the Oration is open to all and free to attend with no registration required.
+Please note that while only RCP fellows can book for dinner, the Oration is open to all and free to attend with no registration required.

-It was Harvey's intention that the annual oration should exhort fellows and members of the RCP 'to search and study out the secret of Nature by way of experiment'.
+It was Harvey's intention that the annual oration should exhort fellows and members of the RCP 'to search and study out the secret of Nature by way of experiment'

 English physician and RCP fellow William Harvey was the first person to accurately describe how blood is pumped around the body by the heart.
 A year before his death, Harvey instructed that his patrimonial estate of Burmarsh in Kent, which was then valued at £56 a year, should be given to the RCP.